Vampires Will Never Hurt You: Release and promotion

-According to Iero, "Vampires Will Never Hurt You" was the first song which My Chemical Romance released online, having been posted on their Myspace page soon after it was recorded.
+According to Iero, "Vampires Will Never Hurt You" was the first song My Chemical Romance released online, having been posted on their Myspace page soon after it was recorded.
 The song was later released on July 23, 2002, as the third track on their debut album I Brought You My Bullets, You Brought Me Your Love (2002).
-The song was also included on May Death Never Stop You, the band's 2014 greatest hits album.
+The track was later submitted to and aired on the local college-radio station WSOU; the radio single was released with demos of "Skylines and Turnstiles" and "Cubicles" as B-sides.
+"Vampires Will Never Hurt You" was also included on May Death Never Stop You, the band's 2014 greatest hits album.
 In 2022, in honor of the 20th anniversary of I Brought You My Bullets, the track was released on a limited-edition flexi disc via the Spotify Fans First program.

 An accompanying music video was produced, being widely released in 2005.
 The video has performed poorly in rankings of My Chemical Romance's music videos, despite praise towards Gerard Way's "energetic and expressive" performance.
 My Chemical Romance performed "Vampires Will Never Hurt You" live as part of their early shows, directly after the album's release.
 Additionally, the song remains one of the only from I Brought You My Bullets to continue appearing regularly in the band's live sets, with performances in both the setlists and encores of their reunion tour, and during their Long Live The Black Parade tour.